EmurgoHK/c4projects/README.md

-# Cardano Update
+# C4 Projects
-One single place to get ALL the news about Cardano, up to the current minute.
+One single place to see ALL the C4 projects, up to the current minute.

 ## The problem
-People keep asking for updates from IOHK, Emurgo, and the Cardano Foundation but there's nowhere to get a comprehensive idea of what we're all doing.
-There's also nowhere to see what people in the community are doing.
+The C4 is an extremely powerful hill-climbing protocol but it isn't well known.
+As more projects and developers start using it, developers wanting to work for C4 projects will become more common, as will companies wanting to hire people with C4 experience.
+Emurgo is one of those companies.
+The simplest way to end up with a list of projects and developers who are comfortable with the C4 is to start working on it ourselves.

 ## The solution
-A website that anyone can contribute to and update with news.
+A website that anyone can contribute to and update with their C4 projects.

 <details>
-  <summary>How to run Cardanoupdate locally</summary>
+  <summary>How to run c4projects locally</summary>
 <p>

 #### Install Meteor